 The spinal cord is composed of a dorsal (top) sensory portion.
-Ectoderm induces the development of the roof plate with BMP (Bone morphogenetic proteins).
+Ectoderm induces the development of the roof plate with BMP (Bone Morphogenetic Proteins).
 The ventral (bottom) or motor floor plate is induced by the notochord or mesoderm layer.
-Above figures.
-The sensory nerves are primarily afferent in function ( go towards the cord) while the motor nerves are primarily efferent (go away from the cord)..
+Above figure.
+The sensory nerves are primarily afferent in function ( go towards the cord) while the motor nerves are primarily efferent (go away from the cord). .
 These nerves are functional and fetal movement has been observed as early as 5.5 weeks post fertilization.

 Day 20: A demonstration the developing somites, the precursor of which is the mesoderm which is lateral to the neural tube (paraxial).
 Above figure.